tankvn/css-dark-light-mode-switch/README.md

 # English

 ### [How To - Toggle Dark Mode | W3schools](https://www.w3schools.com/howto/howto_js_toggle_dark_mode.asp)
-Change the class for the `body` to override the CSS for each theme
+Body Class: Change the class for the `body` to override the CSS for each theme
 ```html
 <body class="dark-mode">
 ```